 - Non-Profit private entity means an entity which may not lawfully hold or use any part of its net earnings to the benefit of any private shareholder or individual and which does not hold or use its net earnings for that purpose. - For-profit health facilities operated by non-profit organizations must follow the same guidelines as all other SLRP sites.
 They must accept reimbursement from Medicare, Medicaid, and the Children's Health Insurance Program (CHIP), utilize a sliding fee scale, and see all patients regardless of their ability to pay. - Must be located in a federally-designated Health Professional Shortage Area (HPSA).
-To determine if the practice site is an eligible HPSA please visit http://hpsafind.hrsa.gov. - Must accept Medicare, Medicaid, S-CHIP and/or CHAP patients: - o All primary care practitioners must participate in VIP II Program which is administered by the Medical Society of Delaware; - All participating practitioners and sites must agree to accept reimbursement under Medicare, Medicaid and CHIP, as appropriate for his/her designated discipline, to utilize a sliding fee scale, and to see all patients regardless of ability to pay; - Dental SLRP practitioners must agree to provide preventive dental services to a defined number of eligible clients of the Division of Developmental Disabilities Services (DDDS) as determined by the HCC, DDDS and the DIDER Board of Directors; - O All dental practitioners and dental sites must agree that a minimum of 20% of their scheduled appointments will be comprised of Medicaid patients and/or lowincome (<200 FPL) uninsured patients who will be provided care at reduced rates or free-of-charge.
+To determine if the practice site is an eligible HPSA please visit http://hpsafind.hrsa.gov. - Must accept Medicare, Medicaid, and/or S-CHIP patients: - All participating practitioners and sites must agree to accept reimbursement under Medicare, Medicaid and CHIP, as appropriate for his/her designated discipline, to utilize a sliding fee scale, and to see all patients regardless of ability to pay; - Dental SLRP practitioners must agree to provide preventive dental services to a defined number of eligible clients of the Division of Developmental Disabilities Services (DDDS) as determined by the HCC, DDDS and the DIDER Board of Directors; - All dental practitioners and dental sites must agree that a minimum of 20% of their scheduled appointments will be comprised of Medicaid patients and/or low-income (<200 FPL) uninsured patients who will be provided care at reduced rates or free-of-charge.
 This information must be verified by the site and/or Medicaid prior to release of loan payment to lending institution.